How Much Does it Cost to Homeschool?

 - Local nature preserves may hold homeschool during the week or family-oriented classes on weekends

 Another homeschooling cost to consider is household and/or child care help.
-If both parents will be working outside the home and homeschooling, having a sitter a few hours a week is a consideration.
+If both parents will be working outside the home and homeschooling, having a sitter for a few hours a week is a consideration.

 Cost to Homeschool - Extracurricular Activities

-As you begin to explore the local homeschool community in your area, the variety of extracurricular opportunities are exciting!
+As you begin to explore the local homeschool community in your area, the variety of extracurricular opportunities is exciting!
 While some will be free, there are clubs, teams, and classes that will add to your cost to homeschool.